easonwong-de/Adaptive-Tab-Bar-Colour/README.md

 ## Safety Reminder:

-Beware of malicious web UIs: Please distinguish between the browser’s UI and the web UI, see <a href="https://textslashplain.com/2017/01/14/the-line-of-death/">The Line of Death</a>.
-(Thanks to <a href="https://www.reddit.com/user/KazaHesto/">u/KazaHesto</a>)
+Beware of malicious web UIs: Please distinguish between the browser’s UI and the web UI.
+For more information, see <a href="https://textslashplain.com/2017/01/14/the-line-of-death/">The Line of Death</a>.
+(Thanks to [u/KazaHesto](https://www.reddit.com/user/KazaHesto/))